 The fuel economy, for instance, is much better for diesel trucks compared to their gas counterparts.
 The engines of diesel trucks last much longer than those of the gas option, which need to be maintained more often.
 However, the vehicle configuration and the type of vehicle also affect the vehicle cost in the long run.

 Despite the fact that maintenance is costlier for diesel engines, when it comes to vocational fleets, they are a much more viable option than gasoline engines.
 This is explained by the higher resilience of diesel engines.
 Since they burn the fuel at a slower pace, less mechanical pressure or stress is exerted on the parts.
-Diesel engine parts last longer so you can travel longer distances before any of them needs to be replaced.
+Diesel engine parts last longer so you can travel longer distances before any of them need to be replaced.
 This also means that a diesel truck does not have to be maintained as often.

 Projected Annual Miles

 The projected annual miles that the truck will cover are extremely important when you’re considering the type of trucks you want.
 As a rule of thumb, a gasoline engine is more viable if the annual miles are less than 25,000.
-At this distance, diesel will save you 30% in terms of fuel economy; the cost of gasoline will still remain lower than the cost of diesel.
+At this distance, diesel will save you 30% in terms of fuel economy, but the cost of gasoline will still remain lower than the cost of diesel.

 As soon as your projected annual miles exceed 25,000 miles per year, diesel becomes more cost-effective.
 The reason why diesel becomes more economical over this distance is that beyond this point, diesel gives more miles per gallon, which means that its overall mileage is better than that of gasoline.